pmodin/guides/style/git/README.md

 4. Do not create merge commits in personal branches
     1. Makes the history unnecessarily complex
     2. Personal branches should be simple and short-lived

-5. Delete remote branch when it has been merged
-    1. Superfluous entropy serves no purpose

 ## Tags
 1. All tags are annotated (`-a`)